Christian Bethancourt Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The Astros pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.81 team ERA ranks third among all league pitching staffs.
+- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.81).

-- Astros pitchers combine to give up 122 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Astros pitchers combine to rank 17th in baseball in home runs surrendered (125 total, 1.2 per game).

+- Bielak (5-5) takes the mound for the Astros in his 13th start of the season.
+He's put together a 3.62 ERA in 69 2/3 innings pitched, with 55 strikeouts.

-- The righty's last appearance came on Sunday against the Oakland Athletics, when he went six innings, surrendering two earned runs while giving up six hits.
+- In his most recent time out on Tuesday against the Texas Rangers, the right-hander went 4 2/3 innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.